 Ferrous minerals are one that contains iron and nonferrous are one that does not contain iron.

-Non-metallic minerals are minerals which either show a non-metallic lustre or shine in their appearance.
+Non-metallic minerals are minerals which either show a non-metallic luster or shine in their appearance.
 Extractable metals are not present in their chemical composition.
-Limestone, gypsum and mica are the examples of non-metallic minerals.
+Limestone, gypsum, and mica are examples of non-metallic minerals.

 - Bauxite ore mostly exists in deeply weathered rocks.
 Volcanic rocks contain bauxite deposits in some regions.

-- Iron metalis extracted from iron ore.
+- Iron metal extracted from iron ore.
 It never exists in pure form and has to be extracted from iron ore by eliminating the impurities.